Library Rules 2022/23

 2.9 Use of computer facilities and computer terminals located in the Library is subject to the existing UEA conditions of computer use available on the ITCS website.
 Users are reminded that computer facilities are provided primarily for legitimate academic purposes such as learning, research or personal educational development.
 You may be asked to leave if you disturb or cause offence to other Library users.

-2.10 In order to ensure fair access to study spaces and facilities in the Library, any open access study spaces and computers may not be “reserved” by simply leaving your belongings there for prolonged periods.
+2.10 In order to ensure fair access to study spaces and facilities in the Library, booking systems may occasionally be instigated at times when demand is likely to outstrip supply.
+Any ‘walk-in’ open access study spaces and computers may not be “reserved” by simply leaving your belongings there for prolonged periods.
 Library staff may clear away any personal property left on tables or in study rooms and shut down any computers left unattended for longer than 30 minutes so that other users can find a space to study.

 2.11 The Library is a public building.
 Personal belongings should not be left unattended at any time.
 If you choose to bring personal possessions into the Library this is at your own risk.
 Valuables left unattended may be removed by library staff who work ‘in pairs’ to ensure the security of any lost property.